Our inclusion and diversity mission

 And that means we can do our best by our members.
 This is why we’re making sure that inclusion and diversity is at the heart of how we do things and what we do at Nationwide.

 Real change in inclusion and diversity demands a different approach.
 It requires leadership to commit to plans.
 And to be accountable for delivering them.

-Each of our business areas have Inclusion Partners with their own inclusion and diversity plans.
-The plans are guided by our strategy, driven by leadership and shaped by their people.
+Our board and leadership team are committed to progressing our inclusion and diversity strategy.
+Each of our business areas also have Inclusion Partners, with their own inclusion and diversity plans that are guided by and support our overall strategy.

 Our branch network has partnered with Ivy House.
-They support the career development and aspirations of talented women and people from ethnic backgrounds.
+Ivy House supports the career development and aspirations of talented women and people from ethnic backgrounds.

 Committing to gender equality

-Our Chief Executive, Joe Garner, and Chairman, David Roberts, have pledged their commitment to female progression.
-We’re also members of the 30% Club, a cross-organisational mentoring scheme supporting female development.
+We’re members of the 30% Club, a cross-organisational mentoring scheme supporting female development.

 Improving the experiences of our people